top of page

 Includes:

-• 4 nights in Ulaanbaatar at the Holiday Inn Ulaanbaatar, or similar
+• 3 nights in Ulaanbaatar at the Holiday Inn Ulaanbaatar with breakfast daily

-• Full day Naadam festival with tickets to the opening ceremonies
+• 2-day Naadam festival with tickets to the horse-racing competition and opening ceremonies, lunch, and additional sightseeing included

-• 3 nights in ger camps in the Gobi Desert
+• 4 nights in local ger camps in the Gobi Desert with full board

 • Tour of Bayanzag aka the Flaming Cliffs & dinosaur excavation areas